wa6pzb/RuralPhone/worklog.md

 - [ ] Test the back to back connection SLIC to PSTN modules
 - [ ] Test picomite played DTMF tones
 - [ ] Using level converter decode all the DTMF digits

+## Ideas
+Send DTMF reserved tones like "A" on an interval to sigbal line in use

 using https://app.smartdraw.com/ to draw and snap simple drawings for the project